 Of all the larger Dalmatian islands, Mljet is the one that’s closest to Dubrovnik.
-This long and narrow island is, in fact, one of the best day trips from Dubrovnik, a wonderfully lush island home to many historical sites and gorgeous nature.
+This long and narrow island is, in fact, one of the best day trips from Dubrovnik, a wonderfully lush island home to many historical sites and beautiful nature.

 Mljet is actually the greenest island in Croatia, almost entirely covered in forest and fringed by a rocky coastline and azure-blue Adriatic waters.
-Less-known than nearby islands like Hvar and Korcula may be the most delightful and peaceful islands in the Balkan.
+Less-known than nearby islands like Hvar and Korcula may be the Balkan’s most delightful and peaceful islands.
 Although lots of tourists do visit Mljet, many of them stick around the tourist hub of Pomena.
 The rest of the island is an oasis of natural beauty and tranquility.

 The whole northwestern part is protected as Mljet National Park, established in 1960.
 This park is a fantastic destination for nature and outdoor lovers, home to a lake with another island in it.
 Popular activities include hiking, cycling, and kayaking.

 If you want to immerse yourself in nature, far away from the madding crowds, you should head to the Kornati Islands.
 This large archipelago lies off the northern Dalmatian coast, almost exactly between Zadar and Sibenik; it consists of many dozens of islands and islets.

 The entire archipelago is, in fact, a national park — Kornati National Park.
 Although the islands themselves might not appear to be very interesting, consisting of barren hills, the underwater world makes this area so special.